 Green tea extract has been shown to be effective in both the prevention and reduction of weight gain.
-One study found that green tea’s fat oxidation properties aided participants in weigh loss over a period of three months.
+One study found that green tea’s fat oxidation properties aided participants in weight loss over a period of three months.
 A Japanese study found that participants using green tea extracts were most easily able to lose weight, lower blood pressure levels and get rid of harmful LDL cholesterol.
 Clinical studies suggest that green tea’s polyphenols create a fat-burning effect in the body, as well as increase metabolism.
 But, and this is a big but, some research has shown that green tea extract may offer too much of a good thing to the point it can negatively affect liver health.
 Although we can’t talk about the benefits of green tea without mentioning green tea extract and weight loss, we also can’t mention that without the caveat against green tea extract.

 Green tea has been used in traditional medicine to keep blood sugar levels stabilized.
-Studies show that green tea can prevent the development of type 1 diabetes, and can even be used as a aid for diabetes once it has developed.
 This may be due to the fact that it regulates glucose in the body.

 Studies show that green tea counteracts the response typically associated with diseases like arthritis.
 It does this by slowing the inflammation response as well as the breakdown of cartilage in arthritic individuals.

 8. Boosts the Immune System